edurant/edurant.github.io/courses/cs4981/week2lab.md

+---
-# CS4981 Deep Learning In Signal Processing
+title: "CS4981 Deep Learning In Signal Processing: Week 2 Lab"

-# Week 2 Lab
+---

 The Week 2 Lab has two options, depending on your previous experience with machine learning.